BriannaFaith/OOP-Problem/README.md

 # Usage
 1. Clone the repository and navigate to the project directory
-2. Run python3 lib/main.py to view participants and their score.
+2. Run python3 lib/main.py to view participants and their score and the winner.

 # Technologies
 1. Python